gardenlinux/gardenlinux/features/lima/README.md

 **How to use the pre-built image:**

 1. Prerequisities
-    - We use glrd to get image link, this needs
     - podman
     - access to gardenlinux-glrd.s3.eu-central-1.amazonaws.com

 2. Create and start the VM